 Thankfully, help is available if you do suspect you have asbestos in your garage.
 At Safeline, we’ve been a leading player in the asbestos management and removal industry for many years.
 We work with a wide range of residential, commercial, and public sector companies, and you can expect to receive the greatest standard of customer service no matter how big or small your task is.
 We put our clients at the forefront of everything that we do and aim to keep stress to a minimum so you can get the outcome and peace of mind you require with a garage asbestos survey.
 Why not get a quote today?

 We have a full 3-year asbestos removal license from the Health and Safety Executive (HSE).
 This is the maximum licence period available to any company working in this field and is only handed to companies that consistently demonstrate their excellence in health and safety.
 We also have a hazardous waste carriers licence from the Environment Agency as well as our very own permitted hazardous waste transfer facility.
-Furthermore, we have £10 million of Employers liability Insurance and £20 million of Public Liability Insurance.
+Furthermore, we have £10 million of Employers' liability Insurance and £20 million of Public Liability Insurance.
 We are asbestos removal experts and provide an extremely professional asbestos removal service in garages.
 Each member of our team is fully trained.
+Our asbestos removal guide contains additional information you may find useful.

 Contacting us with enquiries